MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Search/Get-MgBetaExternalConnectionGroupMember.md

 ## SYNOPSIS
 A member added to an externalGroup.
 You can add Microsoft Entra users, Microsoft Entra groups, or other externalGroups as members.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgExternalConnectionGroupMember](/powershell/module/Microsoft.Graph.Search/Get-MgExternalConnectionGroupMember?view=graph-powershell-1.0)

 ## SYNTAX